Crossoid/Kotlin-Native-BigDecimal/README.md

-# Kotline/Native BigDecimal
+# Kotline/Native BigDecimal (Kotlin Multiplatform for iOS)

 This is a drop-in replacement for java.math.BigDecimal.
-If you have a Kotlin/JVM project, want to port it to Kotlin/Native, but struggle because you are using java.math.BigDecimal and cannot find an implementation, this is the library you want to use.
+If you have a Kotlin/JVM project, want to port it to Kotlin/Native iOS, but struggle because you are using java.math.BigDecimal and cannot find an implementation, this is the library you want to use.